-More accident and emergency visits where access to GPs is worseJune 12th, 2013 in Health /
+More accident and emergency visits where access to GPs is worseJune 12, 2013 in Medicine & Health / Health

 Patients with more timely access to GP appointments make fewer visits to accident and emergency departments, suggests a study published today.

 In the largest analysis of its kind to date, researchers at Imperial College London related A&E attendance figures in England to responses from a national survey of patients' experience of GP practices in 2010-11.
 One question of this survey asked patients whether they had been able to see a GP within two weekdays when they had last tried.

 GP practices whose patients reported more timely access to appointments had lower rates of A&E visits in which the patient referred themselves and was discharged.

 With A&E units across England straining under rising demand for urgent and emergency care, many have called for better access to GPs as a way to lower A&E attendances.
 However, there is no previous evidence to suggest this strategy could be effective at a national level.

 According to the analysis, the rate of A&E visits for the fifth of practices with the best access was 10.2 per cent lower than the fifth of practices with the worst access.
 If the bottom fifth had performed as well as the top fifth, the researchers estimate this would have resulted in 111,739 fewer A&E visits for the year.

 The findings are published in the open access journal PLOS ONE.